What Is Tinnitus?

 Acupuncture as Treatment

-Acupuncture is one of the most studied complementary therapies for tinnitus, although with heterogeneous results.
+Acupuncture is one of the most studied complementary therapies for tinnitus, though with heterogeneous results.
 The proposed mechanisms — still hypothetical and under investigation — involve possible modulation of neural plasticity in central auditory pathways, influence on auditory cortical activity, and effects on the autonomic nervous system.

 In somatosensory tinnitus — that modulated by jaw or neck movements — acupuncture can be particularly useful, as it directly addresses the somatosensory afferents that influence the dorsal cochlear nucleus.
-Points in the TMJ, cervical, and periauricular region are frequently used.
+Points in the TMJ, cervical, and periauricular regions are frequently used.

 Prognosis